 Sometimes I see a piece and I fall in love with it.
-That’s what happen with my trunk project.
+That’s what happened with my trunk project.
 I saw this trunk online in this condition:

-I knew this trunk had to be save and just needed some hard work and love.
-First I took off all the knobs and I cleaned off the entire surface with my go-to cleaner, Murphy Oil Soap.
+I knew this trunk had to be saved and just needed some hard work and love.
+First, I took off all the knobs and I cleaned off the entire surface with my go-to cleaner, Murphy Oil Soap.

 I had to go over the inside of the trunk about three times with this stuff but it even removed the smoke smell!

 I sanded the entire top of the trunk to get rid of the stains.